 It’s time you looked at the builders we refer to as The Forgotten.
 The smaller builders.
 The regional builders.
 The custom builders.
 The green builders.
 The businesses that altogether represented a cool 46.37% market share of the U.S. home building market in 2015.

 For The Forgotten, it’s all about value—not price.
 About being problem-centric versus product-centric.
 When these builders are looking for solutions to their problems, you must be found.
 You must be there with the knowledge and expertise they need.

 But you’ve got a problem.
 Your sales team barely knows building, much less The Forgotten.
-Yes, it’s time to go back to basics and utilize 3 tips to build loyalty through home builders.
+Yes, it’s time to go back to basics and utilize 3 tips to build loyalty and sell to home builders.

 You can’t talk solutions if you don’t know what the problems are.
 And you can’t be problem-centric unless you’re builder-centric.

 So do your homework.
 Get your salespeople out to meet with builders.
 Get ‘em talking one-on-one, asking questions.
 And get ‘em visiting job sites, model homes and sales centers.

 Here are a few of the kinds of things you need to learn about the builders you’re targeting: